shuzhao-li-lab/asari/README.md

 To get statistical description on a single file (useful to understand data and parameters):

 `asari analyze --input mydir/projectx_dir/file_to_analyze.mzML`

+To join data from multiple feature tables using the same LC/GC-MS method:

+`asari join -i pathlist.txt -o OUTDIR -j project_name`

+The input for `join` is a list of directories or paths to full feature tables, each a result of asari processing.

 Please check documentation and demo notebooks for additional uses.